 - Bright white card stock works well, but you will get the best results with matte photo paper.

-Make sure you set your printer to print the page you want for as many copies as you may need.
-For example, if you need 20 sets of the printed face with the write-in, then set your printer to print page 4 copies of page 1.
+- Make sure you set your printer to print the page you want for as many copies as you need.
+For example, if you need 20 sets of the printed face, then set your printer to print 4 copies of the last page.

 Now It’s Your Turn